There were followers of this blog asking for MEP method statement. Now it is time to share with you this method statement.

 7. Cable laying will begin from one end of the route or any other suitable point if needed

-9. Prior to cable cutting, inspection of both ends shall take place to make sure there is sufficient length for proper dressing and end termination.
+9. Prior to cable cutting, an inspection of both ends shall take place to make sure there is sufficient length for proper dressing and end termination.

 10. Right after every cable is finished, all cables shall be tested for insulation resistance